 The formulated general Master achievement levels are applicable to this course in various degrees.

 Study material will consist of recent book chapters as well as primary research articles from leading journals in education and psychology.

-All articles will be announced on Blackboard a few weeks before the beginning of the course.
+All articles will be digitally available on Blackboard a few weeks before the beginning of the course.

 Please note that separate uSis registration is mandatory for lectures, seminars, exams and re-exams.
 Student who do not register, cannot attend courses or take exams.

 Registration for the lectures of the course is possible as of two months through one week before the first lecture at the latest;